Country Life Today: The Nottinghamshire village museum that's become a global sensation

-Our daily news round-up enjoys the highlights of Prince Charles's year; discovers how hundreds of thousands of people on the other side of the world are enjoying Ruddington Village Museum; and looks at the pioneering scientist who ponders our future AI masters as he turns 100.
+The highlights of Prince Charles's year; how hundreds of thousands of people on the other side of the world are enjoying Ruddington Village Museum; and the pioneering scientist on our AI masters.

 A year in the life of HRH The Prince of Wales